 Find a New Insurer

 You can also opt to renew your policy with a new insurance company if you find a better deal.
 The best way to do this is to compare policy options on BankBazaar.
-You can get quotes from different insurers in the market and find the best policy for your vehicle.
+You can in the market and find the best policy for your vehicle.
 After finalising your choice, you can get a surveyor to pay a visit and survey the vehicle.
 Once this is done, you will be given a policy.

 Buy a Policy Online